 - FIRST YEAR SEMINAR (FYS)

-All incoming first-year students are required to take a 2-credit FYS in their first semester at Hope as introduction to college-level learning through collaborative exploration of an intellectually important topic.
-A student’s FYS instructor also serves as their academic advisor until they choose a major.
+All incoming first-year students are required to take a 2-credit FYS in their first semester at Hope as introduction to college-level learning through collaborative exploration of an intellectually engaging topic.
+Your FYS instructor also serves as your academic advisor until you choose a major.

 - EXPOSITORY WRITING (EW)